-China became a Party to the WHO Framework Convention on Tobacco Control on October 11, 2005.
+China became a Party to the WHO Framework Convention on Tobacco Control on January 9, 2006.

 In China, the National People’s Congress, the highest state body, has not passed a comprehensive tobacco control law.
 Instead, there are several relevant laws and regulations that address tobacco use in China.
 In 1991, the Standing Committee of the National People’s Congress passed the Law of People’s Republic of China on Tobacco Monopoly (Tobacco Monopoly Law) for the purposes of managing the manufacture and business of tobacco products, increasing the quality of tobacco products, protecting consumers’ interests, and ensuring state revenue.
 The law is concerned primarily with exercising monopoly control over tobacco commodities and operating a monopoly license system, although it also includes provisions regarding tobacco packaging.
 Further, the Tobacco Monopoly Law bans certain types of advertising of tobacco products (radio, TV and newspaper or periodicals).
-The State Council, the chief administrative authority, issued Regulations for the Implementation of the Tobacco Monopoly Law in 1997, elaborating upon matters addressed in the law.
+The State Council, the chief administrative authority, issued Regulations for the Implementation of the Tobacco Monopoly Law in 1997 (and subsequently amended), elaborating upon matters addressed in the law.

-This country’s legal measures were collaboratively reviewed by an in-country lawyer and our legal staff.
+This country’s legal measures were reviewed by our legal staff in consultation with in-country lawyers or tobacco control experts.